Scoliosis is the most common spinal deformity in the world.

 Around the world, people living with scoliosis need your help.

 There is no shortage of people around the world who are seeking answers and alternative methods of treating scoliosis.
-CLEAR Institute has certified clinics in Sydney, Singapore, Tokyo, Panama, South Africa, and Indonesia.
+CLEAR Institute has certified clinics in Canada, Singapore, Tokyo, Panama, and Madrid.
 We have opportunities in Bulgaria, Romania, Jamaica, Mexico City, Poland, Dubai, the United Kingdom, the Philippines, and many more countries across the globe.
 If you are interested in becoming an international scoliosis chiropractor, the CLEAR Scoliosis Institute has pre-established connections with opportunities for you!

 We believe chiropractic has the potential to change spines –